josephdwebb/PE-Review-Tool/README.md

 - **Top right**: Shows how many reports you've reviewed out of the total
 - **Progress bar**: Visual indicator of overall completion
 - **Auto-position**: On launch, automatically jumps to the first unreviewed report

 ---

-## Frequently Asked Questions

-### Q: What if I get an error about Python not found?
-**A:** Make sure Python is installed and added to your system PATH.
-Try reinstalling Python and check "Add Python to PATH" during installation.

-### Q: What if I get an error about tkinter?
-**A:**
-- **Windows/macOS**: Reinstall Python from python.org (tkinter is included)
-- **Linux**: Run `sudo apt-get install python3-tk`

-### Q: What if I accidentally close the application?
-**A:** No problem!
-Your work is saved after each review.
-Just reopen the application and continue where you left off.

-### Q: How do I know my changes are saved?
-**A:** The application saves automatically when you click "Next" or "Save".
-You'll see a green "✓ Saved" message briefly appear.

-### Q: Can I change the CSV file after setup?
-**A:** Yes!
-Just edit `config.ini` and change the `csv_file` setting to your new file name.

-### Q: What if my CSV has different column names?
-**A:** Your CSV must have specific column names for the application to work.
-See `data/README_CSV_FORMAT.md` for details.
-You may need to rename columns in your CSV to match the required format.

----